rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/ad/_index.md

 ## Annex: Identify Search Base and Schema using ldapsearch

-In order to successfully configure AD authentication it is crucial that you provide the correct configuration pertaining to the hirarchy and schema of your AD server.
+In order to successfully configure AD authentication it is crucial that you provide the correct configuration pertaining to the hierarchy and schema of your AD server.

 The [`ldapsearch`](http://manpages.ubuntu.com/manpages/artful/man1/ldapsearch.1.html) tool allows you to query your AD server to learn about the schema used for user and group objects.